- 1. House Rent Allowance (HRA)

 4. Standard Deduction

-Standard Deduction was reintroduced in the 2018 budget.
-This deduction replaced the conveyance allowance and medical allowance.
-Post the 2019 budget, employees can now claim a flat Rs.
-50,000 (earlier, it was Rs.
-40,000) deduction from the total income, thereby reducing the tax outgo.
+Standard Deduction replaced the conveyance allowance and medical allowance.
+Post the 2023 budget, employees can now claim a flat Rs.
+50,000 deduction from the total income, thereby reducing the tax outgo.
+Taxpayers can claim the deduction under old tax regime as well as new tax regime.

 5. Professional Tax